1. Light microscope parts

 The diaphragm is placed between the lamp and the condenser.
 It increases the contrast of the image and the field depth, that is, the distance in the Z axis of the sample that looks sharp or is in focus.

 The lamp is the light source.
-The light goes through the tissue section and is gathered by objective lenses.
-At the beginning of the microscopy, Sun light was used, which was focused on the tissue with concave mirror lenses.
-Nowadays, electric lamps are used with a light beam that is adjusted with a diaphragm and a condenser before hitting the tissue.
+The light goes through the tissue section and is gathered by the objectives.
+At the beginning of the microscopy, Sunlight was used, which was focused on the tissue with concave mirror lenses.
+Nowadays, electric lamps are used with a light beam that is adjusted with a diaphragm and a condenser before hitting the tissue (Figure 3).
 The light intensity can be selected by a brightness control dial.

-Fine and coarse adjustment (or fine and gross adjustment) are intended to get the sample in focus by changing the distance between the sample and the objective lens.
-It is done by either rising or lowering the stage where the slide is lay on.
-The distance depends on the objective: shorter as magnification increase.
+Fine and coarse adjustment (or fine and gross adjustment) are intended to get the sampadjustment (or fine and gross adjustment) are intended to get the sample in focus by changing the distance between the sample and the objective lens.
+It is done by either rising or lowering the stage where the sample is laid on.
+The distance depends on the objective: shorter as magnification is higher.
 It also depends on the specs of the objective.
-Fine and gross means the amplitude of the distance change that can be got it with each of them.
+Fine and gross adjustment means the amplitude of the distance that can be set with each of them.

 Phase contrast.
-It is a modification of the clear-field microscopy by using special objective lenses that take advantage of the very small variations in phase of the light when going through the different tissular structures.
-These small differences are translated into changes in amplitude, which can be visualized as image contrast.
+It is a modification of the standard light microscopy by using special objectives that take advantage of the very small variations in phase when the light goes through tissular structures with different densities.
+These small differences are translated into changes in the light amplitude, which can be visualized as variations in the image contrasts.
 Then, different tissular structures are visualized more or less brilliant.
-Phase contrast microscopy can be used to observe non stained samples, aqueous solutions, and living cell cultures.
+Phase contrast microscopy can be used to observe non-stained samples, aqueous solutions, and cell cultures.

 Dark field.
 Dark field microscopy can replace phase contrast microscopy to visualize unstained samples or aqueous samples.
 Dark field microscopy includes a dark disc under the condenser, between the lamp and the condenser.
-The dark disk lets pass the more lateral light only, which hits the sample in an oblique manner.
+The dark disk lets pass only the more lateral light, which hits the sample in an oblique direction.
 Only the light scattered by the sample will be gathered by the objectives.
 Those areas without tissue are black and different tissue densities reflect a variety of light intensities.

 Stereo microscope.
 It is also known as dissecting microscope.
-It is commonly used for manipulate small samples and to visualize features that not need large magnifications, about 7X to 40X, although 100X can be reached.
+It is commonly used for manipulate small samples and to visualize features that do not need large magnifications, about 7x to 40x, although 100x can be reached.
 Samples can be visualized at different magnifications by using a zoom system or changing objectives, which is less common.
 Samples can be studied tridimensionally since stereo microscopes are binoculars.
 In addition, they have a wide focal distance, that is, there is a long distance between the sample and the objective that makes much comfortable to manipulate samples.
 Illumination of the sample may come from different sources and angles.
 Light sources can be external lamps.

 More than one fluorochrome, in the same sample at the same time, can be visualized with fluorescence microscopy.
-It can be done if the absortion wavelength of each fluorochrome are not overlapped.
+It can be done if the absorption wavelength of each fluorochrome are not overlapped (Figure 4).
 Otherwise, they cannot be distinguished between each other.

-Confocal microscopy is performed by an advance fluorescence microscope that is able to reduce light diffusion from out of focus fluorochromes.
+Confocal microscopy is performed by an advance fluorescence microscope that is able to reduce light diffusion from out-of-focus excited fluorochromes.
 Thus, confocal microscopes get sharper images from different depths in the sample.
-Furthermore, they are usually aconnected to a computer so that the digital images obtained from different depths of the sample can be rendered in 3D images.
+Furthermore, they are usually connected to a computer so that the digital images obtained from different depths of the sample can be rendered in 3D images.